thaylan77/thaylan77/README.md

 Hi, I'm [Thaylã Cavalcante](https://www.instagram.com/thayranossauro/), a Full Stack Developer 🚀 from Brazil.
 Currently, I am the system analyst 🙍🏽‍♂️ at [Socel Caminhões](http://www.soceliveco.com.br/) and recently graduated in Information System at [Potiguar University](https://www.unp.br/).
 Besides programming, I like to eat, to travel and to play video games.

+i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

 - 💼 any freelance work? do reach, [email](mailto:thaylancavalcante@gmail.com) :)